timescale/docs/timescaledb/getting-started/create-hypertable.md

 and allow TimescaleDB to work efficiently with time-series data.

 ## Hypertables and chunks
-Hypertables and chunks make storing and querying times-series data fast at peta-byte scale.
+Hypertables and chunks make storing and querying times-series data fast at petabyte scale.

 TimescaleDB automatically partitions time-series data into **chunks**, or sub-tables,